Real Time Crime Centers: How to Design a Great RTCC

 Flooring is the foundation of your RTCC design.
 It’s important to select a durable material that will hold up in a 365/24/7 work environment.

-Many public safety organizations choose engineered wood, wood grain, vinyl abstract, or even carpet for their mission-critical flooring material.
+Many public safety organizations choose engineered wood, wood grain vinyl, vinyl abstract, or even carpet for their mission-critical flooring.
 If you plan to carpet your RTCC, we recommend asking your flooring and electronics vendors for anti-static recommendations.

 Color